rgcesar/painterlybrush/README.md

-Hertzman's paper gives parameters for 4 painting styles: Imperssionist, Expressionist, Colorist Wash, and Pointillist.
+Hertzmann's paper gives parameters for 4 painting styles: Imperssionist, Expressionist, Colorist Wash, and Pointillist.
 These have been included in the examples.

 ## Usage